eigenein/skyninja/README.markdown

 SkyNinja (`/skˈaɪ ˈnɪn.dʒə/`) is a tool for exporting and importing [Skype](http://www.skype.com) conversations.
 The application is the successor of [Skype Historian](http://eigene.in/skype-historian).

+#### Advantages over Skype Historian

+* Does not require running and even installed Skype.
+* Dramatically faster.

 #### Visual Studio Project Checklist

 * Verify that the project requires **.NET Framework 4.5**.